 November 7, 8:00 AM-5:00 PM

-This live workshop will launch the inaugural class of the ASCP Business & Entrepreneurship in Senior Care Pharmacy Certification (BESCPC)!
-The BESCPC certification is for pharmacists who want something more out of their pharmacy career: either a full-time entrepreneurial endeavor of their own, or a pharmacist with an innovative idea who wants to start part-time, but dream big.
+This live workshop will launch the inaugural class of the ASCP Business & Entrepreneurship in Senior Care Pharmacy Certificate (BESCPC)!
+The BESCPC certificate is for pharmacists who want something more out of their pharmacy career: either a full-time entrepreneurial endeavor of their own, or a pharmacist with an innovative idea who wants to start part-time, but dream big.

 The live workshop will begin with inspirational stories of entrepreneurial senior care pharmacists LIVING new practice models and sharing their stories at our annual meeting in 2019.
 In addition and beyond the workshop at annual meeting, there will be a series of educational webinars throughout the first half of 2020 focused on specific business-building topics, such as legal, marketing, operational and business planning for you to learn how to build your own niche and business within the changing world of senior care pharmacy.

-ASCP's Business & Entrepreneurship in Senior Care Pharmacy Certification program is supported in part through a generous grant from the ASCP Foundation.
+ASCP's Business & Entrepreneurship in Senior Care Pharmacy Certificate program is supported in part through a generous grant from the ASCP Foundation.

 This program gathers national thought leaders providing provocative and innovative solutions in the senior care marketplace.
 Skilled nursing environments have initiated Institutional Special Needs Plans (I-SNPs) and commercial insurance-like strategies to Medicare Part A, CMS has a new payment system, Patient Driven Payment Model (PDPM), and long term care pharmacies are leveraging their compliance and adherence packaging by ramping up “meds to home” programs to expand services and, ultimately, provide better care aimed at reduced hospitalizations and better outcomes for patients.
 Learn how to best position products at the current intersection of health care providers and their prescribing behaviors and influence the dynamic regulatory changes and current administration impact.
 The goal to offer prudent, effective options with appropriate utilization is vital to an effective health care continuum.